stastka/icinga2/README.md

 This repository contains the source for the [icinga2](https://www.icinga.org/icinga2/) [docker](https://www.docker.com) image.

 The dockerhub-repository is located at [https://hub.docker.com/r/stastka/icinga2/](https://hub.docker.com/r/stastka/icinga2/).

 Fork of https://github.com/jjethwa/icinga2

 This build is automated by push for the git-repo.
 Just crawl it via:

     docker pull stastka/icinga2

+Build tested on Ubuntu 20.04 LTS and Synology NAS ds716+

 ## Image details